 The Dean (Education) may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

-The Health specialisation has slightly different entry requirements from the business specialisations in the MBA in order to ensure students admitted are appropriately qualified in the specific discipline.
-In addition to participation in an interview:
+The Health specialisation has slightly different entry requirements from the business specialisations in the MBA in order to ensure students admitted are appropriately qualified in the specific discipline:

 - entry to the Master of Business Administration (Health) requires a bachelor degree or equivalent qualification from an approved tertiary institution and have not less than 4 years full-time professional experience working in the health or aged care sector following the degree or equivalent qualification